 However, if another person, such as your son or daughter, has the authority to operate your bank account on your behalf, and is named as an account holder for this purpose only, you will continue to qualify for the refund of DIRT provided you are the beneficial owner of the account.
 In this case, when claiming a refund of DIRT, you must include a declaration that you (not your child) are entitled to all of the interest paid in respect of the deposit.

 You can get your deposit interest paid without the deduction of DIRT or a DIRT refund, if you are:

 - Permanently incapacitated from maintaining yourself and

 - Your tax credits (including your spouse's) for the year exceed the tax that would be chargeable on your (and your spouse's) income for the year

 If you are not resident in Ireland for tax, you may get a refund of any Deposit Interest Retention Tax deducted from your Irish deposit interest.
 To get a refund of DIRT, Ireland must have a double taxation agreement with the country you are resident in.
 DIRT will be refunded under the terms of that agreement.
 Fill in IC5 form (pdf) to apply for a refund of DIRT.

-If you are not resident in Ireland you may get your Irish deposit interest without the deduction of DIRT.
-A non-resident person does not have to be a resident of a country that has a double taxation agreement with Ireland in order to apply for a DIRT exemption.
+If you are not resident in Ireland, you may get your Irish deposit interest paid without the deduction of DIRT.
+A non-resident person does not have to be a resident of a country that has a double taxation agreement with Ireland to apply for a DIRT exemption.
 You should contact your financial institution to find out if you can be exempt from paying DIRT.
 You will have to complete a Non-Residence Declaration.
 You must notify them if you become resident again.